 That means, for example, that you cannot count both versions as separate papers on your publication list.
-You also might need to use published material when you write a book or contribute a chapter to a book on a topic you have been working on for some time.
+You also might need to use published material when you write or edit a book or contribute a chapter to a book on a topic you have been working on for some time.
 Again, this is not problematic if you cite all sources correctly and inform the editor/publisher about what parts are new and original and what parts are taken from your earlier (maybe even unpublished) work.
 Make sure you also talk to everybody else who was involved in any of the work you intend to reuse and get their permission in advance.

 How to Avoid Plagiarizing Yourself